pindiespace/webvr-mini/README.md

 This library illustrates how to get a WebVR installation up in barebones code, without any frameworks or JavaScript libraries, relying directly on the WebGL and WebVR libraries.

-The goal was to create an app that would allow experimentation in WebVR with simple worlds, without the overhead of a large library like THREE.js.
+The goal was to create an app that would allow experimentation in WebVR with simple worlds, without the overhead of a large library like [THREE.js](http://threejs.org).
 In addition, it is written in ES6 instead of ES5.
+It is NOT a replacement for comprehensive libraries like [THREE](http://threejs.org), [A-Frame](http://aframe.io) or [PrimroseVR](http://primrosevr.com).

 ## Building